ArduPilot/MAVProxy/docs/source/modules/dataflash_logger.rst

 This module allows dataflash logs to be downloaded from the APM.

-The logs will be downloaded to the MAVProxy basedir (if defined) or the current working directory.
+The logs will be downloaded to the vehicle logging folder.

 Control
 ===========